Jgib-5432/Property-Tax-App/Notes.md

   - Interactive Rate TimeSeries Chart
   - Interactive Revenue TimerSerires Chart
   - Type Split TimeSeries

     - Value
     - Share

+  - make control panel content sticky
+  - format tooltip in
+  - write descriptions of each chart

 - Analysis Page
   - To Truth or Not to Truth: How Truth in Taxation contrains property taxes